cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/advanced-bundle-composition.md

 - id: workflow-aggregator
 - id: workflow-cps-checkpoint
 ```
 5. Now that we have reviewed the contents of the `base` bundle we will update your Ops controller bundle to use it as a parent bundle.
-However
+However, there is currently one major limitation with inheritance for the JCasC configuration file (typically `jenkins.yaml` as above).
+All JCasC configuration **MUST** be supplementary, meaning that a child bundle cannot overwrite any of the parent configuration values.
+Otherwise there will be a `ConfiguratorException` and the controller will not startup.
+Therefore, before we update the `ops-controller` configuration bundle we must ensure that it does not overwrite any of the parent bundle’s configuration elements.
+Navigate to the `ops-controller` repository in your workshop GitHub Organization.
+6. Click on the `jenkins.yaml` file and then click on the ***Edit this file*** pencil button.

 ## Organizing Configuration Bundles with Folder and Multiple Files